 - Hearing Voices: On the night of June 8, the Emperor and Empress Shadow call for Natsuki to Tartarus.
-It is trough this that prevents Natsuki from being contain inside a coffin during the Dark Hour.
+It is through this that prevents Natsuki from being contain inside a coffin during the Dark Hour.

 - HeelFace Turn: She turns from Fuuka's bully into her close friend.

-- Jerk with a Heart of Gold: Even after becoming friends with her, Natsuki still teases her on occasion but her words this time are less hurtful.
+- Jerk with a Heart of Gold: Even after becoming friends with her, Natsuki still teases her on occasion but this time her words are less hurtful.

-- Small Role, Big Impact: She has little relevance to the plot after June 8 but her friendship with Fuuka allows the latter to awaken her Persona and also evolving it to its Ultimate Form.
+- Small Role, Big Impact: She has little relevance to the plot after June 8 but her friendship with Fuuka allows the latter to awaken her Persona and also evolve it to its Ultimate Form.

 - Took a Level in Kindness: After saving her, Natsuki genuinely become friends with Fuuka, often hanging out with her and giving her some words of encouragement.